Plummquat/IanPlummer/index.md

 Here I will be posting little bits about my research and other projects that I find interesting.
 Throughout this website you will find links to various things I have created, curated, or otherwise been a part of.

 This is all fairly rudimentary as a result of my simple HTML and CSS skills but I plan on revamping it as I learn more.
-I'm a major proponent of free and easily accessible data and code, thus everything on here is for the taking.
-Occasionally i'll have to only post graphs or images due to legal reasons.
+I'm a major proponent of free and easily accessible data and code, thus there is a lot of code that you should feel free to take and use as you like.

 # About Me
 <center><img src="IMG_7110.jpg" alt="drawing" width="40%"></center>